Atlas of Migration explained by Melissa Siegel

 Overview

 Migration is a priority topic for the EU.
-It is a complex issue, which comes with opportunities and challenges.
+It is a complex topic, which comes with opportunities and challenges.
 Understanding migratory movements and how they evolve over time is essential for effective migration management.
+Because of its complexity, international migration needs to be considered at the global level.

 By making global migration data easy to access and use, the Atlas of Migration guides policymakers, researchers and the general public through the complexities of international migration.